Albert Pick

-Albert Pick (born 15 May 1922, Cologne – 22 November 2015, Garmisch-Partenkirchen) was a German numismatist.
+Albert Pick (15 May 1922 – 22 November 2015) was a German numismatist.
 An internationally acknowledged authority on the subject of paper money, Pick wrote the first modern catalog of banknotes in 1974, and is widely credited with establishing the modern face of banknote collecting.
 His Standard Catalog of World Paper Money is the standard reference work for banknote collectors worldwide.